Academic Mode

 Study after study of graduate-level grading rubrics reveals the same pattern: roughly 30-40% of point deductions on academic papers come from citation errors.
 Not plagiarism, just formatting: a missing page number, a DOI formatted as plain text instead of a URL, authors listed in wrong order, italics applied to journal names but forgotten on book titles.

 Manual citation formatting is exhausting because every style guide makes dozens of micro-distinctions that only matter to academics.
-Our AI handles these details the same way a well-trained editor does: systematically, consistently, and with reference to the current edition of each manual.
+The Citation & Tone Review tool finds these issues the same way a well-trained editor does, systematically, and hands you exact corrected text for each one, so you apply the fix yourself and your original formatting is never disturbed.

 APA 7th, MLA 9th, Chicago 17th, the Specifics